Founders Girls Lacrosse League Brain Injury Risk Management Program

 An electronic copy of this risk management program should be distributed to each administrator and staff member prior to the start of every season.
 Each should acknowledge in writing (wet or electronic signature) that they have received and carefully reviewed the entire program.
 The sports organization should maintain documentation on an annual basis of the risk management plan that was distributed as well as the administrator and staff acknowledgements.

 THIS SAMPLE BRAIN INJURY RISK MANAGEMENT PROGRAM FOR YOUTH LACROSSE IS MEANT TO PROVIDE GENERAL AWARENESS AND EDUCATION AND IS NOT AN ALL-ENCOMPASSING PROGRAM.
 EACH LOCAL ASSOCIATION SHOULD CONSULT OTHER SOURCES AND EXPERTS IN ORDER TO CUSTOMIZE THEIR OWN PROGRAMS.
 NO LEGAL ADVICE IS BEING PROVIDED.
 THE PURPOSE OF THIS PROGRAM IS TO REDUCE THE RISK OF LIABILITY.
 THIS PROGRAM IS NOT A SAFETY PROGRAM AND DOES NOT GUARANTEE THE SAFETY OF SPECTATORS, PARTICIPANTS, OR THIRD PARTIES.
-SADLER & COMPANY, INC. AND MBYLL, INC. DISCLAIMS ANY AND ALL LIABILITY RESULTING FROM THE DISSEMINATION OF THIS PROGRAM.
-IN EXCHANGE FOR RECEIPT OF THIS INFORMATION, SPORTS ORGANIZATION AND THEIR ADMINISTRATORS AND STAFF AGREE TO HOLD HARMLESS AND INDEMNIFY SADLER & COMPANY, INC. AND MBYLL INC. AND RESPECTIVE DIRECTORS, OFFICERS AND EMPLOYEES FOR ANY CLAIMS, OF BODILY INJURY, PROPERTY DAMAGE, OR OTHER DAMAGES (INCLUDING REASONABLE ATTORNEY’S FEES) TO THEMSELVES OR THIRD PARTIES.
+SADLER & COMPANY, INC. AND STRONG TOWN GIRLS LACROSSE, INC. (DBA FOUNDERS GIRLS LACROSSE) DISCLAIMS ANY AND ALL LIABILITY RESULTING FROM THE DISSEMINATION OF THIS PROGRAM.
+IN EXCHANGE FOR RECEIPT OF THIS INFORMATION, SPORTS ORGANIZATION AND THEIR ADMINISTRATORS AND STAFF AGREE TO HOLD HARMLESS AND INDEMNIFY SADLER & COMPANY, INC. AND STRONG TOWN GIRLS LACROSSE, INC. (DBA FOUNDERS GIRLS LACROSSE) AND RESPECTIVE DIRECTORS, OFFICERS AND EMPLOYEES FOR ANY CLAIMS, OF BODILY INJURY, PROPERTY DAMAGE, OR OTHER DAMAGES (INCLUDING REASONABLE ATTORNEY’S FEES) TO THEMSELVES OR THIRD PARTIES.